ssahani/vmdk2kvm/md/CLI_REFERENCE.md

-### Comprehensive CLI Reference for `vmdk2kvm.py`
+### Comprehensive CLI Reference

-`vmdk2kvm.py` is a practical, production-minded tool for converting VMware VMDK images into KVM/QEMU-friendly formats (qcow2/raw/vdi) while applying the *real fixes that usually break migrations*: unstable `/etc/fstab` by-path entries, bootloader root= mismatches, initramfs regeneration needs, VMware tools removal, Windows virtio enablement, and “prove it boots” smoke tests.
+`vmdk2kvm.py` is a production-minded tool for converting VMware workloads into KVM/QEMU-friendly disk images (qcow2/raw/vdi) while applying the fixes that actually make migrations succeed: stable `/etc/fstab`, bootloader/root= alignment, initramfs regeneration, VMware tools cleanup, Windows virtio enablement, plus “prove it boots” smoke tests.

-This document is an **interface contract** for the CLI as implemented by `build_parser()`.
-It **keeps the existing arguments exactly** (no new flags invented), but improves clarity, structure, and correctness.
+This document is the **interface contract** for the CLI as implemented by your **current `build_parser()` + YAML-driven validator**.
+It **does not add new flags**.
+It’s written fresh for the new model: **config selects the operation**, CLI optionally overrides.

 ---